import psychopg2

 These packages provide idiomatic R and Python ways to call APIs.
 It’s worth understanding that they’re purely syntactic sugar.
 There’s nothing special about calling an API from inside Python or R versus using the command line and you can go back and forth as you please.
 It is sometimes helpful to try to replicate Python or R API calls without the language wrapper for debugging reasons.

-APIs are the standard way for two computer systems to communicate with each other.
-It’s an extremely general term that describes machine-to-machine communication.
+APIs are the standard way for two computer systems to communicate.
+API is a general term that describes machine-to-machine communication.
 For our purposes, we’re talking about http

 -based REST